angular/angular/aio/content/start/index.md

 You've also learned how the component class and template interact, and how components communicate with each other.

 To continue exploring Angular, choose either of the following options:
-* [Continue to the "Routing" section](start/start-routing "Getting Started: Routing") to create a product details page that can be accessed by clicking a product name and that has its own URL pattern.
+* [Continue to the "In-app navigation" section](start/start-routing "Try it: In-app navigation") to create a product details page that can be accessed by clicking a product name and that has its own URL pattern.
-* [Skip ahead to the "Deployment" section](start/start-deployment "Getting Started: Deployment") to move to local development, or deploy your app to Firebase or your own server.
+* [Skip ahead to the "Deployment" section](start/start-deployment "Try it: Deployment") to move to local development, or deploy your app to Firebase or your own server.